 If you are an outpatient, go to the place where the exam is scheduled.
-It will either be Digestive Health Center Radiology or UW Hospital Radiology.
-(G3/3Atrium elevators to the 3rd floor).
+It will either be Digestive Health Center Radiology or UW Hospital Radiology (G3/3Atrium elevators to the 3rd floor).
 Arrive at the time scheduled.

-When you we arrive will ask you to drink two cups of contrast before the exam.
+When you arrive, we will ask you to drink two cups of contrast before the exam.
 This will help show your small bowel.

 We will give you a robe and gown to put on.

 If you have a vagina, we will place a lubricated tube in it and fill it with contrast gel.

 We will place a lubricated tube into your rectum.
 We will use contrast paste to fill the rectum.
 Using a special screen, the radiologist will watch your rectum empty while you sit on a commode.
 The lights will be dim so the doctor can see the screen clearly.
 You will hear the x-ray machine make a humming noise.